 I noticed there is coaching available for finalists.
 What is this like?

-All finalists are offered coaching appointments to meet with subject matter and pitch experts to refine their presentations and be ready for the pitch-off showcase event on March 24th.
+All finalists are offered coaching appointments to meet with subject matter and pitch experts to refine their presentations and be ready for the finalist pitch-off and awards announcement event on March 22nd.
 Coaching is organized by Mintz and is held online via Webex.

 Do I need to relocate to participate in the $200K Challenge?